prisma/prisma/docs/photon/api.md

 ### Manipulating the selection set

-There are two ways how the _default selection set_ can be manipulated to specify which fields should be returned by a Photon API call:
+There are two ways how the _default selection set_ can be manipulated to specify which fields should be returned by a Prisma Client JS API call:

 - **Select exclusively** (via `select`): When using `select`, the selection set only contains the fields that are explicitly provided as arguments to `select`.
 - **Include additionally** (via `include`): When using `include`, the default selection set gets extended with additional fields that are provided as arguments to `include`.